labibramadhan/cbt-crossword-web/README.md

 >_ npm run update-webdriver
 ```

-After the Selenium WebDriver installed, you can then execute the end-to-end test scenarios by using command:
+After the Selenium WebDriver installed, you have to start the [development server](#development) first, and then you can execute the end-to-end test scenarios by using command:
 ```
 >_ npm test
 ```